 Grants and assistance for importers

-Find out whether concessions are available for your import.
+Find out whether concessions are available for your imported goods.
 Concession schemes may allow you to import goods for free, at a reduced rate or on a deferred duty payment.

 If you’re importing goods where there is no Australian made equivalent, you may be eligible to have the goods imported duty free.